Alun Davies checks out the latest adventure and touring boots, so that you don’t have to

 The uppers are cut from a quality hide which looks and feels too good to thrash off-road.
 The leather also comes with a PU coating which adds extra protection though it will wear o over time.
 The Scout are a high-cut boot secured with three motocross-style quick-release buckles and a Velcro tab at the cuff.
 They come with additional protection at the shin and ankle, plus the toe and heel cups are firmer and more robust than most.

 Protection from the elements is provided by a proprietary Alpinestars waterproof, windproof and breathable membrane which works as well as any other waterproof barrier on test at keeping out the wet stuff.
-In summary, these boots o er a high degree of protection, are comfy and if you like your boots to be all leather we’d recommend you check them out.
+In summary, these boots offer a high degree of protection, are comfy and if you like your boots to be all leather we’d recommend you check them out.

 Here’s a little bit of boot history: TCX took control of the brand Oxtar, which were owned by the Italian company Jolly Scarpe, based in the Montebelluna region of northern Italy.
 I’ve visited this area on many, many occasions as a guest of some of the boot and shoe factories and on personal climbing, hiking and riding adventures in the nearby Dolomites.